0xAtelerix/sdk/Readme.md

 subscriber.SubscribeSolanaAddress(gosdk.SolanaDevnetChainID, gosdk.SolanaAddress{/* bytes */})
 ```

-These declarations tell the fetcher which external data must be present before a batch is processed.
-The fetchers gate `ProcessBlock` until the referenced block is present, so your logic can safely assume the data exists.
+These declarations ensure the required external data is available before a batch is processed.
+The SDK gates `ProcessBlock` until the referenced block is present, so your logic can safely assume the data exists.

 ## External transactions